yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 Very clean.
 No parenthesis, no `def`.

-Don't forget, Haskell use functions and types a lot.
+Don't forget, Haskell uses functions and types a lot.
 It is thus very easy to define them.
 The syntax was particularly well thought for these objects.

 <h4 id="a-type-example">A Type Example</h4>

-The common usage is to declare the type of your function.
+The usual way is to declare the type of your function.
 This is not mandatory.
 The compiler is smart enough to discover it for you.